withastro/docs/TRANSLATING.md

 However, these pages are translated directly here and **these warnings are not meant for translations**.

-For these generated pages (like `configuration-reference.md`), we recommend **ignoring and removing the note and component (including its import) from the file**, thus avoiding confusion for other translators thinking that this warning applies to translations as well.
+For these generated pages (like `configuration-reference.mdx`), we recommend **ignoring and removing the note and component (including its import) from the file**, thus avoiding confusion for other translators thinking that this warning applies to translations as well.

 ### Tutorials